ninj/demo-spring-cloud-jgiven/DEVELOP.md

 - Also encountered an odd issue with HelloStage class not being recognised as being marked with `@JGivenStage` when explicitly declared as a `@Bean` in an inner spring configuration class.
   - Not sure what that was about, as separating the spring configuration class and picking up the stage via component scanning appears to be a more sensible use-case anyway.
+- Scenario tests are suffixed with `ST` rather than `Test` to avoid scenario tests being picked up by `maven-surefire-plugin`, which will fail the build before reports can be generated if a test fails.
+- `ST` suffix is configured with via `@JGivenConfiguration` annotation on the `SimpleSpringST` base class.

 ## spring javaformat